-WCM-Q requires a 2-step PPD within 90 days of enrollment unless there is a prior documentation of a positive PPD result.
-If the PPD is positive i.e. over 10 and up to 15 mm in diameter, a Chest x-ray must be carried out to exclude any active illness (TB).
-The chest x-ray report must be forwarded to Assistant Registrar in Student Affairs as soon as possible, and no later than one week after receipt of the report.
+In countries where the Quantiferon Gold Test is unavailable, students are recommended to take the 2-step PPD skin test.
+If the PPD result is positive, i.e., over 10 mm, and up to 15 mm in diameter, a chest X-ray must be carried out to exclude any active TB infection.
+In such circumstances, if the chest x-ray report is positive, the report must be forwarded to the Assistant Registrar in Student Affairs before the stipulated deadline of documentation.